-Mudd, a Republican, was the representative for Maryland's 5th congressional district from 1907 to 1911.
+Mudd was the representative for Maryland’s 5th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Mar 1890 to Mar 1911, Mudd missed 814 of 1,736 roll call votes, which is 46.9%.
 This is much worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.